By far and away the most common trailer brakes are electric operated, and these are controlled by an Electric Brake Controller.

 Most brake controllers are around the $300 mark, plus installation.
 We paid $550 for a Redarc Tow Pro Elite V3 installed in our Dmax, along with an Anderson from the cranking battery to the rear, which is used for charging our camper trailer as we drive along.

 You’ll get a variety of prices for labour, but the Redarc units should not be more than $300.
+These are generally considered to be the best electric brake controller in Australia, and by far the most commonly installed.

 Electric Brake Controller Installation